 - Karl Dietrich Hüllmann, Städtewesen des Mittelalters, Bonn 1829, vol. 4 :360. ↩

-- Roger Bacon (Opus Maius, 1266) equals the Mongols with Gog und Magog, who accompany the Antichrist in conquering the world.
+- Roger Bacon (Opus Maius, 1266) equates the Mongols with Gog und Magog, who accompany the Antichrist in conquering the world.
 Cf. Jurgis Baltrusaitis, Das phantastische Mittelalter.
-Antike und exotische Elemente der Kunst der Gotik, Frankfurt 1985 :246.
-The Florentine preacher Ricold of Monte Croce at the End of the 13th century reasons his warnings etymologically: Mongoli is a corruption of the name Magogli.
+Antike und exotische Elemente der Kunst der Gotik, Frankfurt 1985: 246.
+The Florentine preacher Ricold of Monte Croce at the end of the thirteenth century provides etymological reasons for his warnings: Mongoli is a corruption of the name Magogli.
 (Anna-Dorothee v. den Brincken, Gog und Magog, in Die Mongolen, ed.
-Walter Heissig, Claudius C. Müller, vol. 2 :29).
-Some decades later Jean de Roquetaillade had a vision: The Antichrist in the person of a two-year-old boy resides in Zaitun (Quanzhou, the port city from where Marco Polo started his journey back home).
+Walter Heissig, Claudius C. Müller, vol. 2: 29).
+Some decades later, Jean de Roquetaillade had a vision: the Antichrist resides in Zaitun (Quanzhou, the port city from where Marco Polo started his journey back home) in the person of a two-year-old boy.
 Folker Reichert, Begegnungen mit China.
-Die Entdeckung Ostasiens im Mittelalter, Sigmaringen, 1992 :224. ↩
+Die Entdeckung Ostasiens im Mittelalter, Sigmaringen, 1992: 224. ↩

 - The Travels of Marco Polo (ed.
 Marsden 1818/1908) 1, 8 :47. ↩